Deploy a WASM contract

 target/wasm32-unknown-unknown/release/hello_world.wasm

-6. Store the contract on-chain
+5. Store the contract onchain

 - Default node settings